f-aguzzi/ChemFuseKit/docs/project plan.md

 The project will follow the `PEP 8` formatting standard on all the `Python` code.

-The `git` commits will follow the _Conventional Commits_ guidelines.
+The SCM system will be `git`.
+All commits will follow the _Conventional Commits_ guidelines.

 All graphs and diagrams will be made following the `UML` language standards.